-parental-agents lists allow for a common set of parental agents to be easily used by multiple primary and secondary zones.
-A parental agent is the entity that is allowed to change a zone's delegation information (defined in RFC 7344).
+parental-agents lists allow for a common set of parental agents to be easily used by multiple primary and secondary zones in their parental-agents lists.
+A parental agent is the entity that the zone has a relationship with to change its delegation information (defined in RFC 7344).